mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

     }
     ```

-3. If you have Mixpanel in your mobile apps, you’ll need to ship a new version of the app with the updated ID management implementation and and the new project’s token as part of the migration process.
-Without a force update, it may take awhile for all users to upgrade to the latest app version.
+3. If you have Mixpanel in your mobile apps, you’ll need to ship a new version of the app with the updated ID management implementation, and the new project’s token as part of the migration process.
+Without a forced app update, it may take awhile for all users to upgrade to the latest app version.
 During this period, some events will still be tracked to the old project.
-Be prepared for data backfilling if you want these events as well as the historical data to be included in the new project.
+Be prepared for data backfilling if you want these events, as well as the historical data to be included in the new project.

-4. With the introduction of the retroactive identity merging feature in Original and Simplified ID Merge, it may take up to 24 hours for the ID Merge (merging 2 unique users into 1 unique user) to be fully reflected in all Mixpanel reports.
+4. With the introduction of the retroactive identity merging feature in Original and Simplified ID Merge, it may take up to 24 hours for identity merging (merging 2 unique users into 1 unique user) to be fully reflected in all Mixpanel reports.
 More details [here](/docs/tracking-methods/id-management/identifying-users#how-long-does-it-take-for-the-device_id---user_id-mapping-to-take-effect).

 5. All Mixpanel [Client-Side SDKs](/docs/tracking-methods/choosing-the-right-method#client-side-tracking) support Simplified ID Merge except for [Unity SDK](/docs/tracking-methods/sdks/unity).